nathankellenicki/node-poweredup/ABOUT.md

 * The Boost Color and Distance sensor only works in color mode with the WeDo 2.0 Smart Hub.

-* When used with the WeDo 2.0 Smart Hub, the Boost Interactive Motor does not support rotating the motor by angle.
+* When used with the WeDo 2.0 Smart Hub, the Boost Tacho Motor does not support rotating the motor by angle.

-* When used with the Powered Up Hub, the Boost Interactive Motor does not support rotating the motor by angle.
+* When used with the Powered Up Hub, the Boost Tacho Motor does not support rotating the motor by angle.
 It also does not support rotation detection.

-* Plugging two Boost Interactive Motors into the Powered Up Hub will crash the Hub (This requires a firmware update from LEGO to fix).
+* Plugging two Boost Tacho Motors into the Powered Up Hub will crash the Hub (This requires a firmware update from LEGO to fix).

 ### Usage